FabianSchoenberger/PiRover/proposal/proposal.md

 ## Timeline

-TODO: add due dates to each sub-task

-PiRover
+#### PiRover (Abudllah, Siala)
 1. setup
-2. assemble vehicle
+2. assemble vehicle (ASAP ~ 30th of April(?))
-3. test sensors and actuators
+3. test sensors and actuators (30th of April)
-4. collect and publish sensor and actuator data
+4. collect and publish sensor and actuator data (4th of May)
-5. control lights based on data
+5. control lights based on data (11th of May)
-6. handle driving input
+6. handle driving input (18th of May)

-RemotePi (our second Raspberry Pi)
+#### RemotePi (our second Raspberry Pi) (Abudllah, Siala)
-1. setup
+1. setup (ASAP ~ 30th of April)
-2. install and setup MQTT broker
+2. install and setup MQTT broker (2th of May)
-3. deploy Web Interface
+3. deploy Web Interface (6th of May)
-4. setup Grafana
+4. adjust/fix Web Interface for driving input (25th of May)

-Web Interface
+#### Web Interface (Pichler, Schoenberger)
-1. display camera feed
+1. display camera feed (11th of May)
-2. display current data (acceleration, lighting states, front lighting mode (automatic, manual))
+2. display current data (acceleration, lighting states, front lighting mode (automatic, manual)) (18th of May)
-3. control lights manually
+3. control lights manually (18th of May)
-4. keyboard driving controls
+4. keyboard driving controls (25th of May)
-5. gamepad driving controls
-6. display data about objects behind PiRover
+5. display data about objects behind PiRover (25th of May)
+6. gamepad driving controls (1st of June)

-Grafana
+#### Grafana & PostgreSQL (Olivotto)
-1. TODO@Philipp
+1. create a json format for the data that will be sent (ASAP ~ 30th of April)
+2. setup PostgreSQL on the RemotePi and create tables for the data (4th of May)
+3. python application on RemotePi that subscribes to the MQTT topic "data" and stores it into Postgre (4th of May)
+4. setup Grafana and create some useful dashboards with the data from Postgre (1st of June)